top of page

 • Support children with an MVI/B in using the Belt Cane consistently throughout the day to build familiarity and confidence.

-• Encourage regular outdoor exploration wearing the Belt Cane varied environments.
+• Encourage regular outdoor exploration wearing the Belt Cane in varied environments.

 • Use adventure walks wearing the Belt Cane as opportunities to talk about surroundings and describe textures, sounds, and spatial relationships.